Current Lab Group

 MD from University of California San Francisco

-Current position: MD in San Francisco, CA
+Current position: MD in Honolulu, HI

 Dr. Jared Saunders (’13).
 Biochemistry thesis: Functional analysis of the projection domain of the microtubule associated protein tau